johnwaltonvi/wa_parakeet/README.md

 - `live_fast` – smaller beam tuned for interactive push-to-talk.

 Update the vocab files as projects change; the listener reloads them on the next start.

+## Grammar Cleanup
+- LanguageTool runs after the NeMo punctuation model to tidy sentence punctuation and basic grammar while respecting numeric normalization.
+- Ordinal words (e.g., 'twenty first') become digits with suffixes and spoken 'forward slash' collapses to '/'.
+- Requires a local Java runtime (installed via `default-jre`) and the `language-tool-python` package; the installer prefetches the core resources for offline use.
+- Toggle with `--disable-grammar-cleanup` or switch locales via `--grammar-language en-GB`.
+- Corrections are logged to `push_to_talk.log` so you can audit changes if a sentence feels off.

 ## Repository Layout
 ```